arduchump/FreeRTOSMallocFixer/README.md

 # Usage

 1\.
-Open "stdlib.h" in your toolchains and add codes beow
+Put "patch/FreeRTOSMallocFixerForStdlib.h" to the same folder of "stdlib.h" in your toolchains

+2\.
+Include "FreeRTOSMallocFixerForStdlib.h" at the end of "stdlib.h"

 ```
-extern void * _freeRTOSMallocFixer(size_t len);
-#define malloc _freeRTOSMallocFixer
+#include "FreeRTOSMallocFixerForStdlib.h"
 ```

 So that all sources that use malloc in your project will be replaced by _freeRTOSMallocFixer().
 That function provided thread-safe malloc()

+3\.
+Put "patch/FreeRTOSMallocFixerHooks.c" to `"{ARDUINO_IDE}/hardware/arduino/avr/cores/arduino"`

-2\.
-Include this library in your *.ino
+4\.
+Include this library in your *.ino to really take effect (otherwise it will use the origin malloc() and free()

 ```
 #include <FreeRTOSMallocFixer.h>
 ```

-3\.
+5\.
 Recompile the project